Organizational Leadership Undergraduate Major (BA, BS, HBA, HBS)

 Options available:

-The Management curriculum helps prepare students for careers as professionals and /or supervisors in goods-producing and service organizations.
-Students obtain theory-driven and practical knowledge for the management of systems, personnel, projects, and quality.
+The Organizational Leadership curriculum helps prepare students for careers related to leading teams, projects, processes, and products It provides students evidence-based instruction in the areas of organizational behavior, negotiations, team management, job design, evaluation and motivation of employees, human resource management, conflict management, employee stress, and work-life balance.
 In the core management coursework, students gain strategic communication and leadership skills, learn to run dynamic projects, and acquire the knowledge and skills that prepare them for finding, motivating, and leading talented employees.

-Both the Human Resource Management and the People Analytics specializations are recognized by the Society of HR Management and help students prepare to take the SHRM-CP exam and become a SHRM Certified Professional.
+Students interested in careers in Talent or Human Resource Management are encouraged to take MGMT 448 and MGMT 449.
+These courses, along with the core major coursework, are recognized by the Society of HR Management and help students prepare to take the SHRM-CP exam and become a SHRM Certified Professional.

-The integrative focus of the management program also provides excellent preparation for graduate-level studies in business, law, urban and regional planning, public services administration, and health care administration.
+The integrative focus of the organizational leadership program also provides excellent preparation for graduate-level studies in business, law, urban and regional planning, public services administration, and health care administration.

 Upon successful completion of the program, students will meet the following learning outcomes: